rawlins/svgling/README.md

 ## Overview

-The `svgling` package is a pure python package for doing single-pass rendering of linguistics-style constituent trees into SVG.
-It is primarily intended for integrating with Jupyter notebooks, but could be used to generate SVG diagrams for all sorts of other purposes.
+The `svgling` package is a pure python package for doing single-pass rendering of tree diagrams as used in Linguistics and NLP, in the [SVG (Scalable Vector Graphics)](https://www.w3.org/Graphics/SVG/) format.
+It is primarily intended for integrating with Jupyter notebooks, but can also be used to generate SVG diagrams for all sorts of other purposes.
 It involves no javascript and so will work in Jupyter without any plugins.

 The basic interface is pretty simple: pass a tree-describing object to `svgling.draw_tree` (e.g. a tuple consisting of a label and a sequence of